What is the medical necessity defense to a marijuana charge in Minnesota?

 And it is an affirmative defense to a criminal charge – a “lesser-of-two-evils” defense.
 After the accused presents evidence supporting the defense; the judge instructs the jury on the law of the defense of necessity.
 And if the jury accepts the defense, that means the defendant did the prohibited act intentionally; but did so reasonably to avoid a greater evil, out of necessity.
 So it is not a crime.

 It is often a justification type defense.
 So, if the jury accepts the defense; that does not mean the defendant did not intentionally do the prohibited act.
-But rather, it means that he or she reasonably did so to avoid a greater evil, out of necessity.
+But rather, it means that she reasonably did so to avoid a greater evil, out of necessity.

 Common Law and Jury Trial